Category Archives: Danish Royals

 Storkyrkan in Stockholm, Sweden; Photo Credit – By Holger.Ellgaard – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10691598

-On May 24, 1935, a reported 100,000 spectators gathered around the Royal Palace in Stockholm to watch the royal procession.
+On May 24, 1935, 100,000 spectators gathered around the Royal Palace in Stockholm to watch the royal procession.
 Wilhelm, the former Crown Prince of Germany, led the procession along with Arthur, Duke of Connaught, the bride’s maternal grandfather.

 Ingrid chose to have no adult bridesmaids at the wedding, possibly as a show of austerity during the global Great Depression.
 Instead, Princess Astrid and Princess Ragnhild of Norway, daughters of Ingrid’s cousin Crown Princess Märtha, served as flower girls.
 Frederik’s supporter was Gustaf Bernadotte of Wisborg, the eldest son of Folke Bernadotte, Count of Wisborg, and his American wife, Estelle.

-The ceremony began at 11:30 AM at Storkyrkan (also known as St. Nicholas) Cathedral, a 13th-century cathedral where all of the Swedish Bernadotte monarchs had been crowned.
+The ceremony began at 11:30 AM at Storkyrkan (also known as St. Nicholas) Cathedral, a 13th-century cathedral where the Swedish Bernadotte monarchs had been crowned.
 Ironically, one of the main features of the church was a statue of St. George fighting a dragon – a symbol of Swedish defense against medieval aggression by Danish kings.

 The cathedral was decorated with a great deal of larkspur (also known as delphinium), a favorite flower of Ingrid’s.
 So much larkspur was needed to fill the church that a special plane was flown from London filled with the flower.

 The procession of royalty began with Ingrid’s cousin, Queen Astrid of the Belgians, and her husband King Leopold III.
 Frederik was escorted into the church by his father.
-Crown Prince Gustav Adolf of Sweden escorted Ingrid down the aisle, following by the Norwegian flower girls.
+Crown Prince Gustav Adolf of Sweden escorted Ingrid down the aisle, followed by the Norwegian flower girls.

 Archbishop Erling Eidem of the Swedish Lutheran Church officiated at the ceremony.
 Both Frederik and Ingrid were noted as having pledged to love and care for one another happily and clearly.
 Frederik presented his bride with a plain gold band for a wedding ring.
 The two held the ring together as they recited their vows before Frederik slipped it onto Ingrid’s finger.